rubentolosana/rubentolosana.github.io/_pages/public_funding.md

  <p><b>Period:</b> January 2025 - December 2026</p>
  <p><b>Principal investigator(s):</b> <b><u>Ruben Tolosana</u></b></p>
  <p><b>Objectives:</b></p>
- <p>- Exploration and proposal of novel Generative AI methods for the synthesis of useful data in the scenarios considered.</p>
+ <p>- Exploration and proposal of novel Generative AI methods for the synthesis of data in the scenarios considered.</p>
- <p>- Exploration of novel Foundational Models to overcome traditional limitations in Machine Learning and real-life scenarios.</p>
+ <p>- Exploration of novel Foundational Models to overcome traditional limitations in Machine Learning and in real-life scenarios.</p>
  <p>- Application of the insights in scenarios such as Security, Health, and Human Behavior.</p>
 </DIV>
 </p>